lemlac/mulem/docs/reference.md

 f()                  -- Error: f expects 1 argument.
 ```

-Instead, one function can be defined with multiple definitions using `fn is`.
+Instead, one function can be defined with multiple definitions using `match ... is`.
 The next patterns will have function signatures and their bodies.
 The first function signature to match will go.
 This can also work for lambda functions.

 ```
-safeDivide = fn is
+safeDivide(...) = match (...) is
-| (x: float, y: float if y != 0.0): float =
+| (x: float, y: float if y != 0.0): float then
     x / y
-| (x: float, y: float): float =
+| (x: float, y: float): float then
     0.0
 ```